manopaul/Autonomous-Vehicles/11 - Path Planning/README.md

 ["end_path_d"] The previous list's last point's frenet d value

 Additionally, sensor fusion data (as given below) that is provided to the planner lists out all the other car's attributes on the driving side of the road.
-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.
+["sensor_fusion"] A 2d vector of cars and then that car's (car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates).

 ### Avoid Collisions (Code lines 254-257)
 Previous path size is determined and used to avoid collisions by setting the car_s position to the end_path_s frenet coordinates.

 ### Other Vehicles (Code lines 262-264)
 Boolean values to check and see if there are other vehicle in front of, to the left and to the right of our car is set initially as false.
 This means that we start out by assuming that we are the only car on the road.

 ### Current Lane (Code lines 268-280)
 The current lane of the car is determined using the d frenet coordinate and the lane width.
 Since the lane width is 4 meters wide.
 If the d frenet coordinate is greater than or equal to 0 and lesser than or equal to 4, the car is in the left lane.
-If the d frenet coordinate is greater than 4 and lesser than or equal to 8, the car is in the middle lane If the d frenet coordinate is greater than 8 and lesser than or equal to 12, the car is in the right lane
+If the d frenet coordinate is greater than 4 and lesser than or equal to 8, the car is in the middle lane.
+If the d frenet coordinate is greater than 8 and lesser than or equal to 12, the car is in the right lane.

 ### Vehicles around (Code lines 282-302)
 Once the lane in which our car is determined, then using the sensor fusion data and the configured safe distance, other vehicles that are around our car is determined and the boolean flags that set if a vehicle is in front, to the left or to the right is set accordingly.

 ### Car Behavior - Change Lanes Speed Adjustment (Code lines 305-331)
 When our car is obstructed because of a vehicle in front, it checks to see if it is safe to change lanes by checking whether we have any other vehicle to the left or to the right of the car.
 If it is safe, then the car would change lanes to the left or to the right accordingly.
 If it is unsafe, then our car will reduce it speed by 0.224 factor (~ 5 mph) to maintain the safe distance.

 ### Using Spline (Code lines 435 - 439)
 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single header file is really easy to use.

 ### Spline points (Code lines 452-470)
 By determining what our target x and target y position on the spline needs to be and using the safe distance for the car, we calculate the spline points so that we can travel at our desired reference velocity and we fill up the rest of the path planner after filling it with previous points (always outputting 50 points)

 ### Improvements
 Though this code compiles and meets the requirements of our car to navigate a course autonomously, there are certain improvements that can be made to improve this.
 An improvement to this code would be to dynamically determine the lane width using camera vision and ground truth data for the road the car is in.
 Also instead of setting the current lane of the car to be the middle lane as the starting point, which is physically incongruent, the code can be improved to find out the number of lanes on the road that the car is in and start it at the right most lane, if you are driving in a country that drives on the right side of the road or start the car by setting its current lane to the left most lane if you are driving in a country that drives on the left side of the road, to be more realistic.
 Speed limit should be dynamically provided using the GPS coordinates and not hard coded.
 Speed change should be dynamically determined using the speed of the car, localization information and other sensor fusion data.
 Buffer zone (Safe Distance) should also not be statically set as it can lead the car to get boxed in heavy traffic situations.
 When our car is obstructed with an vehicle in front, the code checks to see if the lane to the left is safe and then it checks the right lane.
 This is fine when the country law needs you to overtake on the left, but this is not the most efficient and the right lane may be completely free and safe.
 Simulating a human driver in this situation would require the code to be unbiased in terms of preference to the left or the right.